-Nothing beats the feeling of stepping into a five-star hotel room and being enveloped in a sense of luxury, comfort and indulgence.
+Nothing beats the feeling of stepping into a five-star hotel room and being enveloped in a sense of luxury interior design, comfort and indulgence.
 The stresses of your day-to-day life simply fade away as you relax into a world of cocooned luxury.
 But why keep such treats just for trips away?
-If you bring a bit of hotel chic into your own home, you can reap the benefits all year round.
+If you bring a bit of hotel chic into your own home with a full bespoke interior design, you can reap the benefits all year round.

 We love Soho hotels like Ham Yard and The London Edition which are great examples of the trend for introducing more colour, texture and pattern into hospitality design.
-They radiate fun, sophistication and elegance, and it’s this sense of style which can be brought into domestic interiors to replicate that sense of a luxurious getaway.
+They radiate fun, sophistication and elegance, and it’s this sense of style which can be brought into domestic interior luxury architectures to replicate that sense of a luxurious getaway.

-So, with that in mind, here’s our guide on how to bring hotel-inspired design into your own home…
+So, with that in mind, here’s the Roselind Wilson guide on how to bring hotel-inspired design into your own home…

 Using a neutral palette is the perfect way to create a luxurious hotel feel.
 Pared-back tones have a restful quality which makes them ideal for a bedroom because they will help prepare you for a good night’s sleep.
 But neutral doesn’t have to mean dull.
 A neutral scheme can be dynamic and full of life while still retaining a calm and relaxing feel.
 The important thing to remember when decorating with neutrals is to bring in plenty of different patterns and textures to create depth and interest.